 Talking about suicide can cause suicide.

 On the contrary, talking about suicide with someone who may be suicidal reduces the risk that they may attempt.
 They should be asked directly if they are having suicidal thoughts or have a plan in place.
-It has been shown that when someone at risk is given the opportunity to talk, their threat to carry through with suicide diminishes (Suicide Resource Group,1999).
+It has been shown that when someone considering suicide is given the opportunity to talk, their threat to carry through with suicide diminishes (Suicide Resource Group,1999).

 Once someone has attempted suicide, they will not attempt again.